cmcghan/vagrant-rss/README.md

 See the individual Vagrantfile(s) for up-to-date information on requirements, setup, and use.

+Note that the default vagrantfile ("Vagrantfile") is a copy of Vagrantfile.indigo

+It is recommended that you create and use the ROS indigo VagrantBox virtual machine, as the turtlebot libraries are supported natively in indigo, but not jade.

+For a ROS indigo Vagrantbox:
+----------------------------

 The virtual machine created by the indigo Vagrantfile requires:
 * 2 CPUs, 4GB RAM, 40GB space (dynamic)

 So if you want to use this Vagrantfile, you will need:
 * a virtual 4-core CPU or higher, >8GB RAM, >30GB of space free

-The virtual machine created by the jade Vagrantfile requires:
-* 4 CPUs, 4GB RAM, 40GB space (dynamic)

-So if you want to use this Vagrantfile, you will need:
-* a virtual 8-core CPU or higher, >8GB RAM, >30GB of space free

-It is recommended that you create and use the ROS indigo VagrantBox virtual machine, as the turtlebot libraries are supported natively in indigo, but not jade.

-For a ROS indigo Vagrantbox:
-----------------------------

-Note that the default vagrantfile Vagrantfile is a copy of Vagrantfile.indigo

 The intended usage is: